biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/108416_Minnesota
 - Roma tomatoes.
 My Roma is beautiful- looks like a prize winner Inside has long black rot What is wrong

-## intent: askextension_tomato/108455_Michigan
-- tomatoes.
-This summer in July after the first harvest, my plants stopped growing, flowering and producing.
-I have never had this happen.
-In two separate locations, some in pots and across the back yard in raised gardens so must be air borne.
-Plenty of water and sun.
-Last year I shared with everyone and this year, nothing.
-Could this be blight, my grandmother talked about

 ## intent: askextension_tomato/108569_Michigan
 - Small black hard growth inside San Marzono tomatoes.
 Are the tomatoes safe to can with this growth present.
 I canned the tomatoes and I believe I cut out most of the growth but I could have missed some.
 Thanks